NatRedwood/motorcycle_category_prediction/README.md

 Other tables such as explore the performance of different activation functions and model parameters:
 ![plot of 9 trained models](https://github.com/Nwojarnik/motorcycle_category_prediction/blob/main/motorcycle_category_prediction/plots/results_9models.png)

-## Dedications
+## Dedication

 I dedicate this project to my one and only love:
+# Moto Guzzi III V7 Stone
 ![Moto Guzzi III V7 Stone](https://github.com/Nwojarnik/motorcycle_category_prediction/blob/main/motorcycle_category_prediction/one_and_only_love.jpg)